Facebook, Microsoft pulling out of more Seattle-area offices

 Meta currently occupies all of Arbor Block 333 and would have occupied all of Block 6, which is scheduled to open later this year.
 The company still has offices in 29 buildings, and nearly 8,000 workers, in the Seattle area, which remains the company’s second-largest engineering hub outside of its Menlo Park headquarters, Clayton said.

-A Microsoft spokesperson characterized its decision about City Center Plaza as part an ongoing evaluation of the firm’s “real estate portfolio to ensure we provide an exceptional place to work and create greater collaboration and community for our employees.”
+A Microsoft spokesperson characterized its decision about City Center Plaza as part of an ongoing evaluation of the firm’s “real estate portfolio to ensure we provide an exceptional place to work and create greater collaboration and community for our employees.”

 The City Center Plaza decision also comes amid a massive remodeling of Microsoft’s Redmond campus, part of which will be completed in late 2023.